Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Discussion

 In Figure \ref{fig:pe_cdf}, we show cumulative distributions (CDF) of $p_\textrm{enrich}$ for the GRB-KN and full GRB samples for both the timescales between $z_\textrm{GRB}$ to $z=0$ and 5~Gyr after $z_\textrm{enrich}$.
 We first focus on $p_\textrm{enrich}$ determined for $z_\textrm{GRB}$ to $z=0$.
-We find that five of the GRB-KN hosts in our sample have $p_\textrm{enrich}\lesssim 1$\%, suggesting very little capacity for enrichment, while three GRB-KN hosts have high $p_\textrm{enrich} \gtrsim 50$\%.
+We find that five of the GRB-KN hosts in our sample have $p_\textrm{enrich}\lesssim 1$\%, suggesting very little capacity for enrichment from a single $r$-process event, while three GRB-KN hosts have high $p_\textrm{enrich} \gtrsim 50$\%.
 Including the \citet{BRIGHT-II} short GRB population, we find that 13\% of the population has $p_\textrm{enrich}\lesssim 1$\% and $59\%$ of the population has high $p_\textrm{enrich} \gtrsim 50$\%.
 A key result is, therefore, that not all NS merger environments have the capacity to be significantly enriched with $r$-process material, despite the existence of an $r$-process source.
-Thus, we infer that a substantial fraction of $r$-process mass from NS mergers will be lost to the CGM or IGM, implying that $r$-process ``losses" are indeed significant.
+This is especially true if the environment has already formed the majority of stellar mass before a merger event; thereby leaving a small fraction of newly-formed stellar mass for the NS merger to enrich (see Figure~\ref{fig:pe_illustrate}.
+Thus, we infer that a substantial fraction of $r$-process mass from NS mergers will be lost to the CGM or IGM, unlikely to ever be reincorporated in stars, implying that $r$-process ``losses" are indeed significant.
 Similar results were found in \citet{vpb+2022}, where stellar $r$-process abundances were measured from simulated NS mergers with and without natal kicks.
 When including natal kicks in there simulations, they find NS mergers are more likely to occur with larger galactocentric offsets and stellar $r$-process abundances in the host are decreased by $\approx 50\%$ than when not including kicks.
 This suggests a substantial amount of $r$-process is not being reincorporated into stars.
 We find that when we evolve all host galaxies for $5$~Gyr beyond $z_\textrm{enrich}$, $p_\textrm{enrich}$ changes only minimally with an average change of $5$\% for each GRB host.
 This implies that the length of time given to enrich star-forming gas has a small effect on the overall $p_\textrm{enrich}$ from a single event.